stefanozanella/stefanozanella.github.com/source/_posts/2013-09-22-i-just-wanted-to-say-thanks.markdown

 The only regret I have is that I missed to say a proper goodbye; I count that as a promise to meet soon around London ;-)

-I also have to thank everyone who shared her story with me.
+I also have to thank everyone who shared a personal story with me.
 In no particular order, and probably with many omissions: Fanny, Carmen, Carmen and his husband Enrique, Jano, José, Darìo, Sebastian, Irene and Josh.